Utah Academy of Sciences, Arts, and Letters Pilot Program

 1. The research project to be supported and its current status (funded, unfunded, where it is in the development process, publication cycle, etc.)

-2. How a research assistant will benefit faculty member’s research program
+2. How a research intern will benefit faculty member’s research program

-3. How the research assistant will benefit from the opportunity
+3. How the research intern will benefit from the opportunity

 6. Research dissemination plan: what publications, presentations, performances, exhibitions, etc. are projected, and what role would the student assistant have in these?